sinsunsan/archiref_wiki/Debug-technics.md

 Just place a d('are you in used');
 If it's in used, a white screen will show with this message

+* **How to debug with dpml in a context where you can't**
+You are debugging an ajax called page, and the dpm is not accessible, per aps because the message area isn't called.
+Simply refresh the browser in the page you want to debug, then refresh it in another page.
+As dpm show in the next page request, it'll show there !!!

 * **Recursion in not the end dpm**
 When using devel, it occure that a element is shown as recursion.
 To see what's inside, make an other dpm with only this sub element key